neonmik/Wave-Machine-Firmware/README.md

     + Finally added Multicore support (hadware functions on one side, synth/dac on another)

 + USB MIDI/MIDI:
+    + MIDI Clock can recieve any tempo in the range of 20-999 BPM
+    + Updated USB-MIDI data collection.
+It now checks how many message there are and collects all of them from the TinyUSB MIDI buffer every time round.
+This is to improve the jitter of the MIDI Clock, but is also good practice.
+    + Added and refined MIDI Clock sync
     + MIDI Pitchbend is working.
     + MIDI CC inputs and values are working:
         + Mod Wheel (CC2)